manomeha2001/Gas-Analyser-Android-Temp/README.md

 # Gas-Analyser-Android-Temp
 An android app that collects data from (gas) sensors, stores and displays it in a sheet for further use.
+This is the template for an android app that analyses gases around us.
+If linked to sensors then proper gas percentages are rendered easily.